OlmaxonD/useful-resources-/AI-journey.md

 # ML Journey

-## The purpose is to ==understand== ML Fundamentals not just to learn how to use certain ML libraries
+## The purpose is to understand ML Fundamentals not just to learn how to use certain ML libraries

 _there are many roadmaps on the internet and on github as well_ _but they are either too advanced in the case of courses or filled with rabbit hole of links in the case of roadmaps_